 EFT is an evidence-based treatment model that clinicians and coaches can use with their clients.
 But what I like best about Emotional Freedom Technique is that once I teach my clients how to use it, they have that tool accessible to them forever more.
 Unlike other modalities like massage, acupuncture, or EMDR, my clients can use this skill without me.
 I love empowering my clients and this is definitely a tool of empowerment.

 One study reported in the prominent medical journal, The Journal of Traumatic Stress Disorders & Treatment, concluded that EFT was superior to Exposure Therapy (a traditional therapy modality for anxiety disorders, depression and PTSD) in their study of 60 students with post-traumatic stress disorder in Baghdad City.
 There is a growing body of evidence about the link between the mind and body and this is just one such report.
 Needless to say, EFT tapping is an effective way to reduce minor, as well as major, stressors.
 Are you ready to get started yet?

-We’ll use the following scenario for our example.
 You and your spouse have just had another blow-up about money.
 It’s your third fight this month about your spending habits.
 The pressure is mounting in your relationship.
-You are scared, sad, anger and worried about the money, your marriage, your future.
+You are scared, sad, angry and worried about the money, your marriage, your future.
 You rate your anger at 7/ 10 SUDs, worry at 8/10 SUDs, and fear at 5/10 SUDs.
 Start with tapping on your anxiety as this is the heaviest feeling.
 To do this, simply follow the sequence below.